dired-ufla/coursestats/README.md

 ## Releases

+- v2.9: in this version, users may see the courses' full name.
 - v2.8: in this version, users may see a list of created, used or non-used courses.
 - v2.7.6: in this version, the course module updates are taken into account.
 - v2.7.5: in this version, the plugin does not consider hidden courses anymore.